designmodo/html-email-templates/README.md

 Thanks to a clean code this app have; you can work with it on any ESP (Email Service Provider) platform like Mailchimp, HubSpot, Campaign Monitor, Aweber etc. By creating personalized and easy to use [Postcards app](https://designmodo.com/postcards/), **Designmodo** has made sure that you can express your creativity and actually see the benefits of it real quick.

+**License**

+If you find the tool useful, please share it with your friends or mention us on your website.
+Use the templates for personal or commercial projects, but don't sell them!

 **Credits**

 Developed by [Designmodo](https://designmodo.com).